prakashpandey16/celebal_assigment/prakash_week7_assignment/readme.md

 Here, I:

-* 🔍 List all the CSV files from the container
+* 🔍 Read all CSV files from the container
-* 📄 Loop through each file and apply logic depending on its name
+* 📄 Loop through each file and identify which type it is

 ```python
 files = dbutils.fs.ls(data_lake_path)